Ultra High-Redshift or Closer-by, Dust-Obscured Galaxies? Deciphering the Nature of Faint, Previously Missed F200W-Dropouts in CEERS: Introduction

+Moreover, other sources such as galaxies with strong line emission at intermediate redshift \citep{2023Natur.622..707A, 2023MNRAS.518.6011D} can reproduce the photometric properties expected for $z>15$ galaxies.
+A prominent example is CEERS-93316, a $z=4.9$ dusty star-forming galaxy whose emission-line spectrum mimicked the Lyman break of a $z \sim 16$ source \citep{2023ApJS..265....5H, 2023ApJ...946L..16P}.

+Finally, even cold, Milky Way sub-stellar objects such as brown dwarfs \citep{2024MNRAS.529.1067H} characterized by strong molecular absorption features can appear as NIR-dropouts, mimicking the photometric colors of both dusty galaxies and UHR systems.

+The overlapping photometric signatures of these diverse populations lead to substantial degeneracies in spectral energy distribution (SED) fitting and complicate the interpretation of NIR dropouts.
+To disentangle these overlapping populations, robust photometric analysis pipelines must account for a wide range of physical scenarios, including variation in dust attenuation, star formation histories, and possible contamination from stars or AGN.
+Identifying the most promising candidates for future follow-up requires not only broad and deep multi-wavelength photometry, but also careful modeling that evaluates and compares alternative redshift and physical parameter solutions.

+In this study, we conduct a targeted search for faint, previously unpublished F200W-dropout sources in the CEERS survey \citep{2023ApJ...946L..13F, 2023ApJ...946L..12B, Yang2023, 2025arXiv250104085F}.
+Our goal is to identify and characterize candidates that may belong to one of the extreme populations described above: either dusty galaxies at low to intermediate redshift, or UHR systems at $z>15$.
+To this end, we apply a multi-pronged SED fitting analysis incorporating diverse star formation histories and dust laws, and we introduce \texttt{CosMix}, a novel tool designed to stack the photometric signal of similar sources to improve the robustness of the inferred physical parameters.
+Our framework explicitly accounts for alternative solutions, including intermediate-$z$ strong line emitters and potential AGN.

-The paper is organized as follows: Section \ref{2|sec:ceers} provides an overview of the CEERS survey, describing the data exploited in this work; Section \ref{3|sec:photometry} presents the catalogs used in the analysis and provides relevant information on the extraction of the photometry; Section \ref{4|sec:sampleselection} details the selection technique used to obtain our sample of objects and a discussion of their photometric colors; Section \ref{5|sec:sedfitting} outlines the SED-fitting procedure adopted on our objects; Section \ref{6|sec:results} delivers the core results of our analysis showing the results of the adopted SED-fitting procedure and checking the consistency of the inferred UHR solutions with the $\Lambda$CDM model, and Section \ref{7|sec:conclusions} draws the relevant conclusions, giving prospects for future spectroscopic studies that could target our sources.
+The paper is organized as follows: Section \ref{2|sec:ceers} provides an overview of the CEERS survey, describing the data exploited in this work; Section \ref{3|sec:photometry} presents the catalogs used in the analysis and provides relevant information on the extraction of the photometry; Section \ref{4|sec:sampleselection} details the selection technique used to obtain our sample of objects and a discussion of their photometric colors; Section \ref{5|sec:sedfitting} outlines the SED-fitting procedure adopted on our objects; Section \ref{6|sec:results} delivers the core results of our analysis showing the results of the adopted SED-fitting procedure, as well as computing the UV luminosity function at ultra high-redshifts; Section \ref{discussion} contains a discussion of our results and Section \ref{7|sec:conclusions} draws the relevant conclusions, giving prospects for future spectroscopic studies that could target our sources.

 Throughout this work, we adopt the cosmological parameters yielded by the latest Planck collaboration release \citep{2020A&A...641A...6P} and a \cite{10.1046/j.1365-8711.2001.04022.x} initial mass function (IMF).